A Kalman Filter based Low Complexity Throughput Prediction Algorithm for 5G Cellular Networks: Conclusion

 \section{Conclusion}

 \acresetall In this work, we have proposed KFTP a low computationally complex approach for predicting the throughput of 5G enhanced Mobile Broadband (eMBB) mmWave networks.
 Existing works have primarily prescribed \ac{ML} and \ac{DL} algorithms to predict 5G throughput.
 However, these models are likely to be highly power hungry due to their high computational complexity and may struggle to deliver timely predictions within the short coherence time of 5G.
 Moreover, these works have not accounted for the error in measuring network throughput, which may lead to unreliable predictions.
 Our proposed KFTP, a Kalman Filter based throughput prediction, on the other hand leverages the prediction and correction approach of Kalman filters to predict the future throughput using a simple linear state estimation.
 It exploits the statistical properties of the prediction error and measurement error to obtain the optimal estimates of throughput.
+In the process, it uses only eight multiplications and seven addition operation, thereby being significantly less computationally intensive.
 We have conducted extensive experiments with seven popular 5G throughput datasets for varying lengths of the prediction window size.
-The results have shown that the proposed \ac{KFTP} outperforms baseline algorithms and restricts the MAE to below 15\% for prediction window sizes as high as 9 seconds.
+The results have shown that the proposed KFTP outperforms baseline algorithms and restricts the MAE to below 15\% for prediction window sizes as high as 9 seconds.
 In addition, it has significantly shorter training and inferencing times, making it suitable for retraining on the energy-constrained, handheld user equipments.
 We have also demonstrated video streaming as an application for throughput prediction.
 It has been observed that \ac{KFTP} delivers higher \ac{QoE} for both video-on-demand and live streaming, by reducing the stall time and the playback latency, respectively.
 Thus, it seems that \ac{KFTP} can be used as a low computationally complex throughput prediction algorithm for delivering energy and time efficient throughput estimates.